Atelier User Guide

 Rebuilding from a Specific Commit

-- Click the Commits tab.
+- Click the Deploy tab, then the Commits sub-tab.

 - Find the commit you want to rebuild from.